A 10-year analysis of 17,000 CEOs found that decisiveness is the top trait of the best CEOs.

 An easy way to start delegating is by taking a task and assigning it in this template: {Who} will do {what} by {when}.

 Things get done when everyone knows who owns an action, what success looks like, and has a deadline.
-This method works for everything from large-scale projects to regular daily, weekly, or monthly tasks.
+This method works for large-scale projects and daily, weekly, or monthly tasks.

-What If There Is No One to Delegate To?
+What If There Is No One To Delegate Tasks To?

-- Consider adding fractional staff, such as a remote EA
+- Consider adding fractional staff, such as a remote executive assistant.

-Meaningful contribution simply means a project or task helps you either:
+Meaningful contribution simply means it either helps you:

 - Achieve your goals sooner, or

-- Significantly increase margin through cost-cutting or profit increase.
+- Significantly increases margins through cost-cutting or profit increase.

 Unleash Your Productivity And Eliminate Busy Work For Good

-We specialize in productivity because we believe great leaders with amazing teams can change business for the better.
-This framework will increase your leadership results and real productivity.
-However, if you lack key support staff like an executive assistant, project managers, or marketers, you will only get so far.
+We specialize in productivity because great leaders with excellent teams can change business for the better.
+This framework will increase your leadership results and actual productivity.